Reconciling All Things

-This powerful, concise book lays the philosophical foundations for the Resources for Reconciliation, a new series from InterVarsity Press and the Center for Reconciliation at Duke Divinity School which explores what it means to pursue hope in areas of brokenness in theory and practice.
+This powerful, concise book lays the philosophical foundations for reconciliation and explores what it means to pursue hope in areas of brokenness in theory and practice.

 "Reconciliation has become a popular buzz word.
 But I've learned there are no quick and easy fixes for a broken world.
 This book takes us deeper.
 It is fresh, biblical, practical, inspiring and full of hope.
 The authors themselves embody the vision our world needs--African and American, black and white, Uganda and Mississippi, Protestant and Catholic, joined in common ministry across divides.
 This book is for all those restless Christians I meet who long for an alternative."